Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 > Les méthodes et techniques d'aide au recrutement ou d'évaluation des candidats à un emploi doivent être pertinentes au regard de la finalité poursuivie.

 > Aucune information concernant personnellement un candidat à un emploi ne peut être collectée par un dispositif qui n'a pas été porté préalablement à sa connaissance.
+- [Why Don’t Tech Companies Pay Their Engineers to Stay?]:
+> The hard truth that many companies struggle to wrap their heads around is that they should be paying their long-tenured engineers above market rate.
+This is because an engineer that’s been working at a company for a long time will be more impactful specifically at that company than at any other company.

 ### Outils
 - cf. https://chezsoi.org/shaarli/?searchterm=&searchtags=Recruting